 Noreen Mokuau, MSW, DSW, Professor Emerita and former Dean of the Thompson School of Social Work and Public Health, has served as MPI of NIMHD RMATRIX (U54MD007584) from 2014-2019 and of Ola HAWAII since 2017.
 She is nationally recognized for her work with underrepresented minority populations, with a focus on social justice, health equity, and cultural competence, with special attention to Native Hawaiian, Pacific Islander, and Asian populations.
 As the inaugural co-chair of the Barbara Cox Anthony Endowment in Aging and former co-principal investigator of Hā Kūpuna – (National Resource Center for Native Hawaiian Elders), much of her research has emphasized Native Hawaiian elders.
 A current book project uses storytelling as a qualitative method with Native Hawaiian elders in order to identify ancestral practices for health and social justice.

 Bradley Jones, PhD, Senior Technical Specialist is responsible for general IT services for Ola HAWAII.
-Dr. Jones will be responsible for developing and maintaining an informational web-site for Ola HAWAII, as well as manage the on-line research and pilot project application process developed in RedCap.
-Dr. Jones provides technical expertise and programming for development of both the backend and frontend components of Ola HAWAII’s information technology needs.
+Along with Ms. Matsuura, Dr. Jones will be responsible for developing and maintaining an informational web-site for Ola HAWAII.
+In addition, he provides back-end programming for the on-line research and pilot project application process developed in RedCap.